We use our hands every day, from texting to cooking to giving high fives. So how do we keep our palms and digits in good working shape?

 Many times, our hands can become tired, sore and painful.
-If you have arthritis, tendinitis, carpal tunnel syndrome or other uncomfortable hand ailments, you might experience these symptoms more regularly.
+If you have arthritis, tendinitis, carpal tunnel syndrome or other uncomfortable hand ailment, you might experience these symptoms more regularly.

 Warming up your hands before you exercise can help alleviate discomfort, which will subsequently have the potential to make your stretching and movement become easier.
-Treatments suggested include soaking them in warm water, wrapping them in a heated towel or using a heating pad for approximately five to ten minutes.
-To gain an even deeper warming effect for your hands, you can rub some oil into your hands, put on a pair of rubber gloves and soak them in warm water, a heated towel or heating pad as well.
-This is a great method to help your hands feel better, especially if you regularly experience pain or stiffness in your hands and fingers.
+Suggested treatments include, soaking them in warm water, wrapping them in a heated towel or using a heating pad for approximately five to 10 minutes.
+To gain an even deeper warming effect for your hands, you can rub some oil into your hands, put on a pair of rubber gloves and soak them in warm water, or use a heated towel or heating pad.
+This method may help your hands feel better, especially if you regularly experience pain or stiffness in your hands and fingers.

-Lift your fingers!
-Starting with your left hand, place it flat, palm down on a table.
+Starting with your left hand, place it flat, palm down, on a table.
 Starting with your thumb, gently lift each finger at a time slowly off the table.
 Hold each of your fingers one to two seconds, and then lower them.
 Repeat with your right hand and then repeat eight to 10 times for each hand.
-This finger lift exercise can help increase the range of motion of our hands, as well as finger flexibility.
+This exercise can help increase the range of motion of your hands, as well as finger flexibility.

 Many people, particularly women, have wrist pain during exercise, especially yoga and lifting heavy objects.
 Sometimes, they even feel this when lifting their children.
-The wrist extending stretch can help support these tasks and decrease uncomfortableness.
+A stretching exercise for the wrist may help increase flexibility and decrease discomfort.
 To complete this exercise, extend your right arm in front of you with your palm facing toward the floor.
 Bend your wrist, pointing the tips of your fingers toward the floor.
 With your left hand, gently bend your wrist toward you until you feel a mild to moderate stretch in your forearm (that means behind your wrist).
-Hold this position for at least 15 to 30 seconds, switch to your left arm, and then repeat two to four times.
+Hold this position for at least 15 to 30 seconds, switch to your left arm and then repeat two to four times.